New Zealand Government advice for Spain

 There is some risk to your security in Spain due to the threat from terrorism and we advise caution.

-Spain has in recent years been subject to terrorist attacks by both domestic and international terrorist groups.
+Spain has been subject to terrorist attacks by both domestic and international terrorist groups.

-Terrorist groups in Syria and Iraq continue to plan attacks against the West.
-Some of these plots are likely to involve foreign fighters returning to Spain and Europe from conflicts in these countries.
-The Spanish authorities continue to make arrests of terrorism suspects.
+International terrorist groups have made threats to conduct attacks across Europe, which are heightened by their potential to involve foreign fighters returning to Spain and Europe from conflicts in Syria and Iraq.
+Spain shares this threat with the rest of the region and Spanish authorities continue to make arrests of terrorism suspects.

 Although the Basque terrorist organisation ETA announced a ‘definitive cessation of armed activity’ in October 2011, and has not mounted any attacks since 2009, the group remains armed and has broken ceasefire agreements previously.